Samsung/TizenRT/README.md

 > * Customer's KMS Key is default key
 > * Customer's APP Key is default key

-When you build tinyara of s-model series, build system will sign the fw files with default keys.
+When you build TizenRT of s-model series, build system will sign the fw files with default keys.

 ### Secure Boot in mass production stage